 Tradition of excellence

 Established in 1891, the Department of Electrical and Computer Engineering was one of the first in the country, preceding MIT and Stanford.
-Prominent alumni include the founder of Medtronic, Cheerios inventor, an early television research pioneer, and the “father” of the supercomputer.
+Prominent alumni include the co-founder of Medtronic, Cheerios inventor, an early television research pioneer, and the “father” of the supercomputer.

 Academic programs provide a strong foundation in science, mathematics, and computer systems and encompassing advancements in electronics that are enabling new telecommunications, smart grid technology, and interplanetary robotic missions.
 The Bachelor of Electrical Engineering (BEE) and Bachelor of Computer Engineering (BCompE) are accredited by the Engineering Accreditation Commission of ABET.